-• payroll, stock-based compensation expense and other related costs, including expenses for executive, finance, legal, business applications, network management, human resources and other administrative personnel;
+- payroll, stock-based compensation expense and other related costs, including expenses for executive, finance, legal, business applications, network management, human resources and other administrative personnel;

 - depreciation and amortization of property and equipment we use internally;

 - fees for professional services;

 - rent and other facility-related expenditures for leased properties;

 - provision for doubtful accounts;

-- · insurance costs; and
+- insurance costs; and

-- · non-income related taxes.
+- non-income related taxes.

-General and administrative expenses increased 27%, or \$11.8 million, to \$55.7 million for the three months ended March 31, 2012 as compared to \$43.9 million for the three months ended March 31, 2011.
-The increase in general and administrative expenses for the three months ended March 31, 2012 as compared to the same period in 2011 was primarily due to acquisition costs in connection with the acquisitions of Cotendo and Blaze and higher payroll and related costs as a result of headcount growth, stock-based compensation, non-income taxes and other expenses such as purchases of small furniture and equipment at amounts below our capitalization policy.
-These increases were partially offset by reductions in legal fees.
+General and administrative expenses increased 7%, or \$3.7 million, to \$55.3 million for the three months ended March 31, 2013 as compared to \$51.6 million for the three months ended March 31, 2012.
+The increase in general and administrative expenses for the three months ended March 31, 2013 as compared to the same period in 2012 was primarily due to higher payroll and related costs due to headcount growth and an increase in facilities-related costs due to office expansion.
+These increases were partially offset by a decrease in acquisition-related costs.